-Textbooks are made available for student purchase through the services of MBS Direct, which has an online store at http://bookstore.mbsdirect.net/harrisburgu.htm for new and used textbook purchase or rentals.
-Textbook information is listed on the student's course schedule at the time of registration and a complete textbook listing is available on MyHU.
+Textbooks are made available at the time of registration for student purchase through the services of MBS Direct, which has an online store at http://bookstore.mbsdirect.net/harrisburgu.htm for new and used textbook purchase or rentals.
+A complete textbook listing is available on MBS Direct.
 Textbooks and other supplies (if specified for a course) must be obtained by the student prior to the first day of class.